delta10/kees/CONTRIBUTING.md

 # Contributing

-We – [Stichting Delta10](https://www.delta10.nl/) and the maintainers of this project – know we can only build NLX together with you.
+We – [Delta10 B.V.](https://www.delta10.nl/) and the maintainers of this project – know we can only build together with you.
 Thus we appreciate your input, enjoy feedback and welcome improvements to this project and are very open to collaboration.

-We love issues and merge requests from everyone.
+By contributing to this project, you accept and agree the the terms and conditions as specified in the [Contributor Licence Agreement](CLA.md).

 ## Problems, suggestions and questions in Issues

 You don't need to change any of our code or documentation to be a contributor.
 Please help development by reporting problems, suggesting changes and asking questions.
-To do this, you can [create a GitHub Issue](https://help.github.com/articles/creating-an-issue/) for this project in the [GitLab Issues for NLX](https://gitlab.com/delta10/kees/issues).
+To do this, you can [create a GitLab Issue](https://docs.gitlab.com/ee/user/project/issues/index.html#issues) for this project in the [issues section](https://gitlab.com/delta10/project-template/issues).

 ## Documentation and code in Merge Requests